Amid Texas freeze, oil producers still shut; governor bans natural gas exports | Headlines

 Mexico's economy minister, Tatiana Clouthier, said Wednesday she had contacted the U.S. government's representative in Mexico, seeking to guarantee supplies of natural gas for Mexico during the cold snap.
 "By not acting together, the results could be more complicated," she said on Twitter.

 One cargo of liquefied natural gas (LNG) loaded at Freeport LNG in Texas on Wednesday had been slated to sail to Mexico, according to Refinitiv Eikon data.
 The tanker remained off the coast of Texas.
-A Freeport LNG spokeswoman was unavailable for comment on the cargo.
+A Freeport LNG spokeswoman declined to comment.
 Operations at Cheniere Energy's Corpus Christi plant, the state's largest LNG producer, were halted by weather disruptions this week.
 A spokesman declined to comment on the governor's order.

 Overall, daily U.S. natural gas production is down by roughly 19% from the end of last week to 71.9 bcf per day on Wednesday, according to preliminary Eikon data.
 With more snow expected in key oil-and-gas production areas like the Permian and northern Louisiana, production is expected to stay offline through Friday, said Anna Lenzmeier, energy analyst at BTU Analytics.